Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Related Work

-In~\cite{marmanis2016classification}, the authors proposed a multi-scale method that combines boundary detection with deconvolution networks (specifically, based on SegNet~\cite{badrinarayanan2015segnet}).
+In~\cite{marmanis2016classification}, the authors proposed multi-context methods that combine boundary detection with deconvolution networks (specifically, based on SegNet~\cite{badrinarayanan2015segnet}).
 The main contribution of this work is the Class-Boundary (CB) network, which is responsible to help the proposed methods to give more attention to the boundaries.
 Based on this CB network, they proposed several methods.
 The first uses three networks that receive as input the same image but with different resolutions (as well as the output of the corresponding CB network) and output the label predictions, which are aggregated, in a subsequent fusion stage, generating the final label.
-They also experimented fully convolutional architectures~\cite{long2015fully} (with several skip layers in order to aggregate multi-scale information) and an ensemble of several architectures.
+They also experimented fully convolutional architectures~\cite{long2015fully} (with several skip layers in order to aggregate multi-context information) and an ensemble of several architectures.
 All aforementioned networks initially receive $256\times256$ fixed size patches.
-Maggiori et al.~\cite{maggiori2016high} proposed a multi-scale method that performs labeling segmentation based on upsampled and concatenated features extracted from distinct layers of a fully convolutional network~\cite{long2015fully}.
+Maggiori et al.~\cite{maggiori2016high} proposed a multi-context method that performs labeling segmentation based on upsampled and concatenated features extracted from distinct layers of a fully convolutional network~\cite{long2015fully}.
 Specifically, the network, that receives as input patches of $256\times256$ or $512\times512$ pixels (depending on the dataset), is composed of several convolutional and pooling layers, which downsample the input image.
 Downsampled feature maps extracted from several layers are, then, upsampled, concatenated and finally classified by another convolutional layer.
-This proposed strategy resembles somehow the DenseNets~\cite{huang2016densely}, with the final layer having connections to previous layers.
-Wang et al.~\cite{wang2017gated} proposed to extract features from distinct layers of the network to capture multi-scale low- and high-level information.
+This proposed strategy resembles somehow the DenseNets~\cite{huang2016densely}, with the final layer having connections to the previous ones.
+Wang et al.~\cite{wang2017gated} proposed to extract features from distinct layers of the network to capture multi-context low- and high-level information.
 They fine-tuned a ResNet-101~\cite{he2016deep} to extract salient information from $600\times600$ patches.
 Feature maps are then extracted from intermediate layers, combined with entropy maps, and upsampled to generate the final dense prediction.